GaryZ700/CatLab_CompChem/README.md

 Individuals looking to use or contribute to this project are encouraged to do so, and to reach out to Gary Zeri at zeri@chapman.edu.

 Project developed and implemented by Gary Zeri, under the guidance of Dr. Jerry LaRue at Chapman University.

+<a href = "https://gist.github.com/bollwyvl/b5443c87c58b2e04ac5faba4d62ff232"><i>Using pypy on binder</i></a> was used as a reference when configuring the binder files for this project.